wschen2023/Public-databases/eICU 2.0/SOFA/Readme.md

-# The SQL query of calculating hourly sofa score in eICU 2.0
+# The SQL query of calculating hourly sofa score in eICU Collaborative Research Database 2.0